cs-imgd-420x-20a/a3-persistence/README.md

 - At minimum, a small amount of front-end JavaScript to get / fetch data from the server.
 See the [previous assignment](https://github.com/cs4241-19a/a2-shortstack) for reference.

 Node.js:
-- A server using Express, at least five pieces of Express middleware, and a persistent database (a flat file using lowdb is great).
+- A server using Express, at least five pieces of Express middleware, and a persistent database (mongodb).

 Deliverables
 ---